srvaroa/labeler/README.md

 ### Regex on title

 This condition is satisfied when the PR title matches on the given regex.
+This example:

     WIP:
       title: "^WIP:.*"

+would label as "WIP" any PR whose title starts with "WIP".

+### Regex on branch name

+This condition is satisfied when the PR's branch name matches on the given regex.

+    MyTag:
+      branch: "^fix:.*"

+Would label as "MyTag" any PR with a branch starting with "fix:".

 ### Mergeable status

 This condition is satisfied when the PR is in a [mergeable state](https://developer.github.com/v3/pulls/#response-1).
+For example:

     MyLabel:
       mergeable: true